Pixiv: History

-Starting as the idea of the programmer Takahiro Kamitani, who is himself an artist known as Bakotsu on the website, Pixiv was launched on September 10, 2007, as a beta test.
-When the number of users exceeded 10,000 only nineteen days after launch, it became difficult for Kamitani to maintain Pixiv on his own, leading him to establish Crooc Inc. on October 1, 2007.
-The website underwent a major upgrade on December 18, 2007, into what is similar to the current version of the website.
+Starting as the idea of the programmer Takahiro Kamitani, who is himself an artist known as Bakotsu on the website, Pixiv was launched on 10 September 2007, as a beta test.
+When the number of users exceeded 10,000 only nineteen days after launch, it became difficult for Kamitani to maintain Pixiv on his own, leading him to establish Crooc Inc. on 1 October 2007.
+The website underwent a major upgrade on 18 December 2007, into what is similar to the current version of the website.
 While the website was originally only available in Japanese, Chinese was the first additional language offered due to an increasing tendency of international registrants from Taiwan and China; there is also an increasing number of registrants from the United States and South Korea.
 In 2009, an English-language version was considered to be the lowest in terms of priority, but was later established in early 2011.
 Internationalization of the website continued with the addition of French, Korean, Russian and Thai.
-Certain European countries with a high number of hits on the website such as Germany and Italy will also be considered.
-The management company Crooc was renamed Pixiv Inc. on November 1, 2008.
+Certain European countries with a high number of hits on the website such as Germany, Italy and France will also be considered.
+The management company Crooc changed its name to Pixiv Inc. on 1 November 2008.
 The CEO of Pixiv Inc. is Takanori Katagiri.

+Pixiv introduced a redesigned logo in 2025, replacing the existing logo used since 2008.